sahil-s-i/JS-Password-Gen/README.md

 3. Funny Passwords: Looking for something whimsical or fun?
 Click the "Funny" option, and PWGenius will create a password that's sure to make you smile.
 Perfect for non-critical accounts or as a conversation starter!

 4. Copy to Clipboard: Easily copy any generated password to your clipboard with the click of a button, making it convenient to use in your desired applications.

+5. Cross-Browser Compatibility: Project is designed to work smoothly across a wide range of web browsers, including Chrome, Firefox, Safari, Edge, and more.

+6. Adaptive Layout for Various Devices: JS-Password-Gen features an adaptive layout that adjusts seamlessly to different screen sizes and devices.